bolducp/Express_Angular2_Twitter_App/README.md

 an Express-Angular 2 app using the Twitter API to display Corcoran data

+## Update
+There have been some changes to Angular 2 since the creation of this app (esp in regards to the router).
+I've made another starter Angular 2 Express App with a more recent version of Angular 2 here: https://github.com/bolducp/angular2-express-app-starter

 ### View App
 Deployed via Heroku here:  https://young-meadow-25237.herokuapp.com/